Skip to main content

 Website: www.livingcrafts.de/en

 About: Yak was a campervan where the brand started, selling vintage clothing.
 Lucy and partner Chris’s ideas expanded to designing their own dungarees, working closely with one partner in India.
 Success has followed, and Lucy & Yak has expanded to a full range of clothing for men and women and two more manufacturers.
 Everything is handmade, with an emphasis on organic cotton, and a living wage for all workers.
-They have several shops in larger cities and sell online too, and are also committed to increasing sizing options up to UK22, and to UK32 in some designs.
+It has several shops in larger cities and sells online too.
+It is committed to increasing sizing options up to UK22, and to UK32 in some designs.

 Own brand label or multiple brands sold: Own